-NEA Big Read
+Staged Reading and NEA Big Read

-What is the NEA Big Read?
+About the NEA Big Read

-NEA Big Read is a program of the National Endowment for the Arts (NEA) designed to broaden our understanding of our world, our communities, and ourselves through the joy of sharing a good book.The NEA presents NEA Big Read in partnership with Arts Midwest.
+An initiative of the National Endowment for the Arts in partnership with Arts Midwest, the NEA Big Read broadens our understanding of the world, our communities and ourselves through the joy of sharing a good book.